Ethics and God: the Divine Command Theory and the Euthyphro Dilemma

 The Ethics of Abortion

-Abortion involves the intentional killing of a human being.
-Killing human beings is often deeply wrong, so is abortion wrong?
+Abortion involves the intentional killing of a being that is biologically human.
+Killing "human beings" is often deeply wrong, so is abortion wrong?
 If so, when?
 And why?